cbms26/JCUBSB-group-1/site.md

 4. Settings: Configure general settings, notifications, and confirmations.
 5. Save & Embed: Click "Save".
 To add the form to a page or post, copy the shortcode provided and paste it into the desired location.

+   **Create a Popup in Popup Maker:**

+1. Navigate to Popup Maker > Add Popup.
+2. Title your popup and configure the settings.
+3. In the popup editor, add the WPForms shortcode: shortcode eg. [wpforms id="your_form_id"]
+3. Customize the popup appearance and settings.
+4. Save the popup.

  **Smart Slider:**
 **Steps to Use Smart Slider Plugin**